inmediasit/ansible-icinga2-daemon/README.md

 Ansible Role: icinga2 daemon
 =========

-This role installes a basic setup for an Icinga 2 agent or satellite on Linux.
+This role installs a basic setup for an Icinga 2 agent or satellite on Linux.

 Requirements
 ------------